Dodge Durango Insurance Rates

 Additional Rate Details

-The chart below shows average Dodge Durango insurance rates for other coverage scenarios.
+The chart below breaks down estimated Dodge Durango insurance rates for additional coverage and risk scenarios.

-Where you choose to live has a huge impact on Dodge Durango insurance rates.
-A driver around age 40 might see prices as low as $940 a year in states like Iowa, Maine, and Idaho, or at least $2,030 on average in New York, Louisiana, and Michigan.
+Where you live also has a big influence on Dodge Durango insurance prices.
+A middle-age driver might find rates as low as $700 a year in states like Vermont, New Hampshire, and Missouri, or be forced to pay as much as $1,290 on average in Louisiana, New York, and Michigan.

 |State||Premium||Compared to U.S. Avg||Percent Difference|